amorilla42/cub3d/libs/MLX42/docs/index.md

 Q: **_"We should be able to deal with the fact that MiniLibX is not perfect, it is by design and makes us better programmers."_**

 A: Struggle does bring out the best in most people but it is also not ideal in this case.
-I think so at least, that it's really expected that libraries that are publicly available should be usable, stable, easy to use and well documented.
-Nobody uses a library because it is annoying to work with and afterwards think to themselves they have learned something after they are done struggling.
-The only thing people learn from this is how to navigate around the shortcomings instead.
+I think so at least, that its really expected that libraries that are publicly available should be usable, stable, easy to use and well documented.
+Nobody uses a library because it is annoying to work with it and afterwards think to themselves they have learned something after they are done struggling.
+The only thing people learn from this is how to navigate around the short comings instead.

 Q: **_"Why not use some other library?
 Why this one and not any other library."_**